-The GP revisions were completed in November 2003 and consist of two parts.
+As stated in the 2003 Annual Land Use Control Report, the GP revisions were completed in November 2003 and consist of two parts.
 The first part updated the existing text to incorporate the LUC concept and how it impacts future property development.
 The following GP sections were revised: